madhoolikacvss/cse15l-lab-reports/index.md

 # **Working our way to remote access - CSE 15L**
 ## **Task 1 -Installing Visual Studio Code (VScode)**
-VS code is an IDE (Integrated DevelopmentEnvironment) we will be using for our class.
+VS code is an IDE (Integrated Development Environment) we will be using for our class.
 So evidently, our first task is to install and set up VScode.
 Click on the following link that will take you to the official [VScode website](https://code.visualstudio.com/).
 Select the most latest version of VScode that suits your OS and install it on to your computer.
 In case you are hesitant to download VScode and other imporant files onto your personal computer, you could use UCSD's lab computers - you'll find them at the basement of CSE building.
 After it is done, open it up and you'll find a window looking like such: ![VScode window](VScode.jpg)